silviot/edx-platform-wiki/Bulk-Email.md

 * Mails are CAN-SPAM compliant: messages automatically have an optout link in the footer that directs them to the dashboard where users can set email settings for the course.

+The detailed stories for the feature are [here](https://docs.google.com/document/d/1s1Jq1SId-aeDV1XlW3Qoq9L9R0-UTkrO6XLqiTa0nRU/edit).

 Credit goes to Jason Bau (<jbau@stanford.edu>) for developing the feature in Class2Go.
-Students Kevin Luo (<kevluo@stanford.edu>) and Akshay Jaggadish <akshayj@berkeley.edu> took that code and ported to OpenEdX over Summer 2013.
+Students Kevin Luo (<kevluo@stanford.edu>) and Akshay Jagadeesh (<akshayj@berkeley.edu>) took that code and ported to OpenEdX over Summer 2013.

+## Known Issues

+International Content - Unicode characters in the email subject and body is supported, but not in the recipient's name or the course title when included in the email footer.
+See [issue](https://github.com/Stanford-Online/edx-platform/issues/3).

 ## Feature Description